Wild dagga flowers

 Side Effects and Contraindications

 Most people experience mild effects when using Wild Dagga flowers.
 Light-headedness and gentle euphoria are common reactions.
-These feelings typically fade within a few hours.
+These feelings typically fade within a few hours.1

 First-time users often report mild nausea or dizziness.
 Starting with small amounts helps your body adjust gradually.
-The intensity of side effects depends on individual sensitivity and consumption method.
+The intensity of side effects varies based on individual sensitivity and your chosen consumption method.

 Common mild side effects include: